danielePala/CIMDraw/README.md

 - Not all of the CGMES elements are supported, only the most needed ones.
 You are welcome to contribute by supporting more elements, or by adding issues for discussing the addition of elements.
-- Only node-breaker network representations are supported.
-Contributions are welcome for adding bus-branch support.
+- Only node-breaker network representations are fully supported.
+Contributions are welcome for improving bus-branch support.
-- CGMES files containing multiple EQ or DL files are not supported right now.
+- CGMES files containing multiple EQ or DL files are only experimentally supported right now.

 ### License ###